DhiWise/dhiwise-nodejs/README.md

 ## Features of generated code
 1. User Authentication and Authorization (using Passport)
 2. Social Login APIs
-3. CRUD APIs with middleware and Attribute selection
+3. CRUD APIs with middleware and attributes selection
 4. List API with pagination, populate and queries
 5. Upload attachment API with validation and storage options like (Local server or S3 public/private bucket)
 6. Role-Permission